netomi/sourcefilefixer/README.md

 when you want to retain the source file information for kept classes, but remove it in all other cases.
 The main use-case for something like this is when you obfuscate a library that is consumed by others and you want to ensure that javadoc is accessible for the public API of the library.
-Most IDEs are only able to correctly link the sources or javadoc entries if the source file information is correct.
+Most IDEs are only able to correctly link the sources or javadoc entries if the source file information is not correct.

 This is currently not possible with ProGuard: either rename the source file attribute of *all* classes to a fixed value, keep it as is or remove it completely.
 This small utility comes to the rescue, as it fixes the SourceFile